JuliaParallel/julia-hpc-tutorial-juliacon25/README.md

 ![plot](./assets/banner.png)

-# The Julia Language for Productive High-Performance Computing Tutorial @ LANL 24
+# The Julia Language for Productive High-Performance Computing Tutorial @ JuliaCon 2025

 ## Getting Started at NERSC

 The [Cheat Sheet](./Cheat%20Sheet.pdf) outlines the steps you need to get started at NERSC.

 ### Special Considerations for Running on NERSC

 NERSC has about 11000 users, therefore the system-wide configurations are pretty bare-bones.
 On single-user systems (like your local workstation, laptop, or even the cloud), we've fallen into the habbit of making the system-wide configurations our own.
 Sadly we can't do that on a shared system like NERSC's Perlmutter supercomputer -- just imagine the pandemonium for thousands of users customizing YOUR shell.

 The solution presented here is to install all necessary Julia packages using the `install.sh` script.
 This script also generates `activate.sh` which activates any customizations to the user shell environment.

 ## Running Notebooks with JupyterLab